Morgan Boyes: Club career

+Liverpool

 Boyes made his professional debut for Liverpool on 17 December 2019, starting in the away match against Aston Villa in the quarter-finals of the EFL Cup, which finished as a 5–0 loss.
 He scored an own goal in the match, after blocking a ball from Ahmed Elmohamady, to find it looped over the goalkeeper's head into the corner of the net.
 Boyes made another appearance for Liverpool in the 2019–20 season, as he appeared in stoppage time against Shrewsbury Town in the fourth round replay of the FA Cup.

 On 12 August 2020, Boyes joined League One side Fleetwood Town on a season-long loan.
 On 23 September, he made his debut for the Cod Army.
 Starting at left centre-back in a EFL Cup Third round tie against Everton.
 He played the full match in a 2–5 defeat.
 He made kept his place in the squad for the next game.
 A 0–1 defeat against AFC Wimbledon in the League One.
 However, he would only make two more appearances before being recalled by Liverpool on 2 January 2021.

+Livingston

 On 4 January 2022, Boyes joined Scottish Premiership side Livingston on an 18-month contract, with an option of a further year.

+Inverness

+On 1 September 2023 Boyes joined Scottish Championship club Inverness on a loan deal till the end of the 2023/24 season.

+Greenock Morton

+Following his departure from Livi, Boyes signed for Greenock Morton.

+St Johnstone

+On 29 May 2025, Boyes signed for Scottish Championship club St Johnstone on a two-year deal.